 The best way to prepare for this question is to research the most common responsibilities for HR Directors and cross-reference them with the job requirements of the company you’re applying to.

-However, don’t list down their job duties verbatim, as that is a red flag and will indicate that you had no preexisting knowledge of what an HR Director does.
+However, don’t list their job duties verbatim, as that is a red flag and will indicate that you had no preexisting knowledge of what an HR Director does.

 If you’re interested in landing your HR dream job, then check out our HR certification courses: